 Given the intricacy of these systems and the fine balance they achieve it is perhaps not surprising that when they go wrong a person can suffer with quite considerable symptoms, many of which can be difficult for the individual to ‘put their finger on’.

 Although there is large medical literature on the symptoms and clinical findings of autonomic ‘dysfunction’, it was not until the early part of the last decade that these problems became recognised as present in people who have Joint Hypermobility Syndrome (JHS).

-The work of Dr Gazit based in Dr Jacobs lab in Haifa Israel was the first large study performed demonstrating the presence of symptoms and abnormalities of autonomic dysfunction in JHS.
+The work of Dr Gazit based in Dr Jacobs lab in Haifa Israel (2003) was the first large study performed demonstrating the presence of symptoms and abnormalities of autonomic dysfunction in JHS.
 Since then much work has been undertaken by experts in the field (several of them Advisors to the HMSA).
-For example, it has been shown that up to 6 out of 10 patients with JHS / EDS-HM seen in clinic will describe some form of autonomic disturbance.
+For example, it was shown in 2004 that up to 6 out of 10 patients with JHS / EDS-HM seen in clinic described some form of autonomic disturbance.

 What are the common symptoms?

 One of the most common concerns is the sensation of feeling dizzy or faint, or even passing out.
 This happens most often when an individual changes position, sitting from lying, standing from sitting etc. It is due to a drop in the blood pressure.
 We call this Orthostatic Hypotension (OH) or Orthostatic Intolerance (OI).

 A similar problem, often relating to change in posture is palpitations.
 Here, the heartbeat is much faster (Postural Orthostatic Tachycardia Syndrome (POTS)), and sometimes one can also experience shortness of breath and chest pain.
 One might experience both the fast heart beat and the drop in blood pressure.